-1The Chelan River spawning population is a mix of both summer and fall Chinook salmon strays and is not considered an independent population.
-This location was included to show contributions of PRH strays to this group of fish.
+1The Chelan and Entiat River spawning populations are a mix of both summer and fall Chinook salmon strays and are not considered independent populations.
+These locations were included to show contributions of PRH strays to these groups of fish.

-As previously described in Section 4, approximately 3,000 smolts at PRH have been annually PIT-tagged at PRH from brood years 1995 through 2010.
-The annual release of PIT-tagged smolts was increased to 43,000 beginning with brood year 2011.
-The last known observations of individual PIT-tag adult fall Chinook salmon originating from PRH at detection locations above McNary Dam are given in Table 51 for brood years 1999 through 2012.
-The number of observed PRH PIT-tagged adults should dramatically increase in the forthcoming years.
+As previously described in Section 4, approximately 3,000 smolts at PRH have been annually PIT tagged at PRH from brood years 1995 through 2010.
+The annual release of PIT tagged smolts was increased to ~43,000 beginning with brood year 2011.
+The last known observations of individual PIT tag adult fall Chinook salmon originating from PRH at detection locations above McNary Dam are given in Table 50 for brood years 1999 through 2013.
+The number of observed PRH PIT tagged adults should dramatically increase in the forthcoming years.

-The majority of the PIT-tagged PRH adults observed at McNary Dam have been observed at PRD and/or PRH.
+The majority of the PIT tagged PRH adults observed at McNary Dam have been observed at PRD and/or PRH.
 Very few fish have been detected in the Snake River, which is possibly the area of most concern for straying.
 In addition, notable proportions of the returns for several brood years have been observed at sites upstream of PRD.
 It is unclear whether fish spawned outside of the target areas because fish could return to a target location after being detected at a PIT tag array outside of the target stream without being detected again.
-Observations for PITtagged presumptive Hanford Reach natural origin adults show detections at PRD and few at dams above PRD (Table 52).
+Observations for PIT tagged presumptive Hanford Reach natural origin adults show very few detections above PRD.

-Table 51Last observations of unique passive-integrated-transponder tagged adult fall Chinook from Priest Rapids Hatchery at detection sites upstream of McNary Dam, Brood Years 1999 - 2012.
+Table 50 Last observations of unique PIT tagged adult fall Chinook from Priest Rapids Hatchery at detection sites upstream of McNary Dam, Brood Years 1999-2013.